Toolbox for reconstructing quantum theory from rules on information acquisition: Abstract

 \section{Abstract}

-We develop a novel operational approach for reconstructing quantum theory for systems of qubits from elementary rules on information acquisition.
+We develop an operational approach for reconstructing the quantum theory of qubit systems from elementary rules on information acquisition.
 The focus lies on an observer $O$ interrogating a system $S$ with binary questions and $S$'s state is taken as $O$'s `catalogue of knowledge' about $S$.
 The mathematical tools of the framework are simple and we attempt to highlight all underlying assumptions.
-Four principles are imposed, asserting (1) a limit on the amount of information available to $O$; (2) the mere existence of complementary information; (3) $O$'s information to be preserved in between interrogations; and, (4) $O$'s information to change continuously and `in a maximal variety' of possible ways in time.
-This approach permits a {\it constructive} derivation of quantum theory, elucidating how the ensuing independence, complementarity and compatibility structure of $O$'s questions matches that of projective measurements in quantum theory, how entanglement and monogamy of entanglement and, more generally, how the correlation structure of arbitrarily many qubits and rebits arises.
-The principles yield a reversible time evolution and a quadratic measure, quantifying $O$'s information about $S$.
-Finally, it is shown that the four principles admit two solutions for the simplest case of a single elementary system: the Bloch ball and disc as state spaces for a qubit and rebit, respectively, together with their symmetries as time evolution groups.
-The reconstruction for arbitrarily many qubits is completed in a companion paper \cite{hw} where an additional postulate eliminates the rebit case.
-This approach is conceptually close to the relational interpretation and yields a novel formulation of quantum theory in terms of questions.
+Four rules are imposed, asserting (1) a limit on the amount of information available to $O$; (2) the mere existence of complementary information; (3) $O$'s total amount of information to be preserved in-between interrogations; and, (4) $O$'s `catalogue of knowledge' to change continuously in time in-between interrogations and every consistent such evolution to be possible.
+This approach permits a {\it constructive} derivation of quantum theory, elucidating how the ensuing independence, complementarity and compatibility structure of $O$'s questions matches that of projective measurements in quantum theory, how entanglement and monogamy of entanglement, non-locality and, more generally, how the correlation structure of arbitrarily many qubits and rebits arises.
+The rules yield a reversible time evolution and a quadratic measure, quantifying $O$'s information about $S$.
+Finally, it is shown that the four rules admit two solutions for the simplest case of a single elementary system: the Bloch ball and disc as state spaces for a qubit and rebit, respectively, together with their symmetries as time evolution groups.
+The reconstruction for arbitrarily many qubits is completed in a companion paper \cite{hw} where an additional rule eliminates the rebit case.
+This approach is inspired by (but does not rely on) the relational interpretation and yields a novel formulation of quantum theory in terms of questions.